awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 EoF
 ```

+{{% /expand %}}

-4.) **How can I create an experiment template for interrupting Spot instances launched via RunInstance API?**
+{{%expand "4.
+How can I create an experiment template for interrupting Spot instances launched via RunInstance API?" %}}

 In the RunInstance example, we tagged the EC2 Spot Instance with a `Name=EC2SpotWorkshopRunInstance`, and you can use that to update the `resourceTags`.
 Note the change of `selectionMode` to `ALL` for the experiment to successfully terminate the Spot Instance.